 Once children have progressed on to ‘Free Readers’ there is a large selection of books in each Key Stage Library for children to choose from and they are encouraged to read a variety of text types and books by different authors.

 Children read to an adult several times a week in school according to their needs and we ask that parents and carers support their child at home in line with our home-school agreement.

 Click on the links below for lists of recommended books for each year group:

-Phonics is taught as part of our PT&L (Power Teaching and Learning) English programme, which ensures all children, regardless of their age are getting phonics input appropriate to their ability.
-Children are assessed every eight weeks by their class teacher and grouped according to their next steps in learning.
+Phonics is taught as part of our English programme, which ensures all children, regardless of their age are getting phonics input appropriate to their ability.
+Children are assessed regularly by their class teacher and regrouped accordingly.